-- Farming Investment Fund (from autumn 2021) will offer funding for equipment, technology, and infrastructure that improves farm productivity and benefits the environment - The Slurry Investment Scheme, which will be offered from 2022, which will help to reduce pollution from farming and contribute to the government's 25 Year Environment Plan and Net Zero commitments. - Other schemes which may emerge from Government.
+- Farming Investment Fund (from autumn 2021) will offer funding for equipment, technology, and infrastructure that improves farm productivity and benefits the environment. - The Slurry Investment Scheme, which will be offered from 2022, which will help to reduce pollution from farming and contribute to the government's 25 Year Environment Plan and Net Zero commitments. - Other schemes which may emerge from Government.

-You will also need to ensure that your project delivers the management plan/priorities of the Forest of Bowland Area of Outstanding Natural Beauty.
+You will also need to ensure that your project helps to deliver the objectives and outcomes of the Forest of Bowland AONB Management Plan.
+These objectives and outcomes are as follows: